hpwit/ESPLiveScript/README.md

 }
 ```

-The structures cna have methods
+The structures can have methods

 ```C
 struct new_type